 “Be aware of how you feel when using certain apps,” says Grange.
 “If you find them stressful in relation to your body image, consider uninstalling them.
 Look at the people in the accounts you’re following on social media and be mindful of how you feel about your own body and appearance when you look at them.

 “Consider muting or unfollowing accounts or hashtags that cause you to feel negatively about your body or encourage you to compare yourself unfavourably to others.”
 If the only men you ever see in your media consumption are impossibly shredded, that may well have an impact on you.

 Embrace your penis

 Men in the US reportedly spend a whopping $5 billion a year on penis enhancement products, even though typical penis enlargement surgery only enhances the size of the penis when flaccid.
 Men place an enormous emphasis on size, while 7/8 heterosexual women are perfectly happy with what their partner’s packing.

-Jim (not his real name) tells Numan: “I spent a decade-plus worrying about my penis size, regularly measuring it, occasionally trying to stretch it, taking glances at other men’s dicks at the urinal and getting funny looks.
+Jim (not his real name) tells Numan: “I spent over a decade worrying about my penis size, regularly measuring it, occasionally trying to stretch it, taking glances at other men’s dicks at the urinal and getting funny looks.
 Then I met someone who finally managed to get it into my head that the vast majority of penises (including mine) do the trick whatever their size, and that good sex is so much more than just penetration.